adonespitogo/unsakini/README.md

     if (!correctpassphrase) {
       CryptoService.validkey$.next({
         status: false,
         message: `Private key does not match the original key footprint.
-Your key might be encorrect.` });
+Your key might be incorrect.` });
       return err;
     }